About Jen Knudsen

 Curriculum design and research across upper elementary and middle school mathematics and computational thinking

-Directed NSF-funded projects at SRI International and TERC in mathematical argumentation, teacher professional learning, and technology-integrated curriculum
+Directed NSF-funded projects at SRI International and TERC in teacher professional learning, and curriculum design—including mathematics and computational thinking

 Co-author, Mathematical Argumentation in Middle School (Corwin Press, 2018)